 However, this is not a full list of dangerous foods, which goes to show that caution is the best option.
 Instead of taking a risk by feeding table scraps, cut them out altogether.

-Indulge your dog at the table and you risk him assuming this is acceptable behavior.
-Then when you have a dinner party, the dog thinks it's fair game to nag all the guests for food.
-Not all your guests will appreciate this and will feel uncomfortable.
-Worse still, some may encourage the dog by feeding him scraps.
-However, they may not be clued up as to what's harmful and what's safe, and there's a real possibility of accidental poisoning.
+Indulge your dog at the table and you risk them assuming this is acceptable behavior.
+Then, when you have a dinner party, your dog thinks it's fair game to nag all the guests for food.
+Not all of your guests will appreciate this and will feel uncomfortable.
+Worse still, some may encourage your dog by feeding them scraps.
+However, they may not be clued in as to what's harmful and what's safe, and there's a real possibility of accidental poisoning.

 In addition, a dog that begs may get carried away when children visit.
-He may see an opportunity to snatch food out of a small hand, which could result in him being unfairly labelled aggressive or unsafe around kids.
+They may see an opportunity to snatch food out of a small hand, which could result in them being unfairly labeled as aggressive or unsafe around kids.

 We all know snacking between meals is bad for us.
-So why then feed the dog from the table?
-It piles on extra pounds, which then impact on his health.
-Those titbits represent extra calories and unbalance his diet.
+So why feed your dog from the table?
+It piles on extra pounds, which then impacts health.
+Those titbits represent extra calories and unbalance the diet.

 Fatty foods aren't suitable for dogs.
-That bacon, sausage, or chicken skin are tasty but can do harm.
-The high fat content can trigger some dogs to suffer an agonising episode of pancreatitis.
-This painful condition often needs the dog to be hospitalized for intravenous fluids and pain relief, which makes it a very expensive sausage sandwich .
+The bacon, sausage, or chicken skin are tasty but can do harm.
+The high-fat content can trigger some dogs to suffer an agonizing episode of pancreatitis.
+This painful condition often needs the dog to be hospitalized for intravenous fluids and pain relief, which makes it a very expensive sausage sandwich.

 Say 'No' to Table Feeding

-Simply ignore your dog at the table, until he gets the message and goes away.
-If you can't trust yourself not to give in, then put the dog in a different room while you eat.
-A few whimpers and cries are a small price to pay for protecting his health, and he'll soon get used to the new regimen.
+Simply ignore your dog at the table, until they get the message and go away.
+If you can't trust yourself not to give in, then put your dog in a different room while you eat.
+A few whimpers and cries are a small price to pay for protecting their health, and they'll soon get used to the new regimen.
 Know that not feeding from the table helps protect the health of your dog, which has to be something worth sitting down to celebrate (with a cake or two!).